johnsiilver/boutique/docs/README.md

 "github.com/kylelemons/godebug/pretty"

 Next we need to setup our Logger.
-If the user starts the server with debug logging turned on, we include this in our Middleware.
+If the user starts the server with debug logging turned on, we include this in our **Middleware**.
 If not we don't.

 ```go
 type Logging struct {